srinivasan22/Vertical_Farming_miniapp/readme.md

 * red: Essential for flowering or very weak stage in plants
 * far-red: Impacts the height grow of the plant.
 Plant is potentially getting bigger with weaker stems when far-red value is higher.

-# Your task is to implement an UI for users, allowing them to:
+# This task implements an UI for users, allowing them to:
 - select a plant
 - guide the user through the effects of the different colors
 - ensure that the values lie within the per-plant intensity range

-# Requirements:
+# Techn stack used:
+- react
+- HTML, CSS
 - stenciljs
-- data must be retrieved from endpoint via REST (https://dev.api.agrilution.com/plantLights.json)
+- data is retrieved from endpoint via REST (https://dev.api.agrilution.com/plantLights.json)
-- use these descriptions to provide to the user about the effects of different light spectrum on the plants
-- develop by using stencil to create the necessary components, according to your perspective

-# Bonus points for:
-- creative UIs
-- e2e tests

 ## Getting Started: